The Science Behind STREAMin3

 A Focus on How Children Learn

 STREAMin3 also focuses on what research tells us is critical for children’s learning.
-Young children are active learners who need opportunities to touch, see, and explore the world around them.
-And, they don’t follow the same pace and rate in their skill development, nor do they have the same interests or experiences.
-STREAMin3 is structured to embrace all of these needs.
+Young children are curious learners who need culturally relevant opportunities to learn about the world around them.
+And, they don’t follow the same pace and rate in their skill development, nor do they have the same interests, cultural backgrounds or experiences.
+STREAMin3 is structured to embrace all of these differences and meet these needs.
 It encourages children to be active agents in their own learning and lets teacher individualize learning opportunities as needed.

 A Focus on Implementation